jasper881108/R-shinyapp-LongTermCares/README.md

 # R-shinyapp-LongTermCares
 ### We want to know how local Lonterm Cares sites contribute to every minimal-dministrative-area.
-### By computing some hypothesis function which considering factors below
+### By computing some hypothesis functions considering factors below
 ### 1.Distance
 ### 2.Capped Diminishing
 ### 3.Decaded utility